akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 # RedirectLiquidator
-The RedirectLiquidator silently chases `301/302` redirects to transform them into a single `200` response at the Edge.
+Silently chase `301/302` redirects and transform them into a single `200` response at the Edge.

-From a high level perspective the EgdeWorkers does 3 steps:
-* Manages super fast redirects at the Edge and chases redirects from the origin
-* Injects `<history.replaceState>` in the response body
-* Sends a 200 response to the end-user

 The benifits of this approach are
 * No redirect